 Indulge in a huge range of fresh fruit and vegetables, olives and nuts at roadside stalls, farmers' markets or local cafes.
 Fill your basket for the journey home or stay longer and sample fresh local produce cooked up in inventive ways at renowned restaurants, wineries and country cafes.
 For something a little different, join locals and discover the joys of bread making and slow food at the Community Wood Fired Oven Wodonga.

-Anglers can cast a line in the river to take advantage of the abundant freshwater fish, including the famed Murray cod.
+Cast a line in the river or pop into food stores, cafes and restaurants to take advantage of the abundant local freshwater fish, including yabbies, Murray crays, trout and the famed Murray cod.

 A foodies getaway